cloges4/100-days-of-code/log.md

 **Today's Progress**: Worked on match making game and Technical Documentation page project.

-**Thoughts:** For the matching game I plan on getting the layout set then work maybo animating the card flip, followed by the javascript.
+**Thoughts:** For the matching game I plan on getting the layout set then work maybe animating the card flip, followed by the javascript.
 On the tech doc project I need to consider condensing down the content.

 **Link to work:**